Amarnath510/web-components-tutorial/README.md

 - **Composition**: Browser takes elements from the light DOM and renders them in the corresponding slots of the shadow DOM.
 ### Attributes vs Slot
 - You can pass value via attribute to a component or an HTML using Slot.
 The difference is that if the component has a fixed HTML then your only option is to send data into the HTML so that the component replaces the identifiers with the passed attribute values
 - But if you want to use your own HTML within the component then we have to go with Slot.
+Slots give us lot of flexibility.

 ## Resources
 - [JS Info](https://javascript.info/web-components)